 Since Enduro Resource Partners LLC Predecessor was not a separate legal entity during the period covered by these carve out financial statements, none of EAC's debt is directly attributable to its ownership of the Predecessor Properties, and no formal intercompany financing arrangement existed related to the Predecessor Properties.
 Therefore, the change in net assets in each year that is not attributable to current period earnings, is reflected as an increase or decrease to owner's net equity for that year.
 Additionally, as debt cannot be specifically ascribed to the purchase of the Predecessor Properties for the period prior to March 9, 2010, the accompanying Carve Out Statements of Operations do not include any allocation of interest expense incurred by Encore to Enduro Resource Partners LLC Predecessor.
-However, as Denbury specifically incurred debt related to the Merger, Denbury's debt incurred in the first quarter of 2010 is directly attributable in part to its ownership of the Predecessor Properties, and interest expense was allocated to the Predecessor Properties through owner's net equity.
+However, as Denbury specifically incurred debt related to the Merger, Denbury's debt incurred in the first quarter of 2010 is directly attributable in part to its ownership of the Predecessor Properties through owner's net equity.